-- Orders of protection.

-- No contact orders.
+- Orders of protection/restraining orders. - No contact orders.

-- Restraining orders.

-Individuals who apply for or obtain a protective or restraining order that lists Ocean County College campuses or other facilities as protected areas, should provide the College Safety and Security Department with a copy of the related petition and declarations and/or the temporary or permanent protective or restraining order.
+Individuals who apply for or obtain a protective or restraining order that lists Ocean County College campuses or other facilities as protected areas should provide the Department of Campus Safety and Security with a copy of the related petition and declarations and/or the temporary or permanent protective or restraining order.
 The College shall accommodate the terms of the protective or the restraining order.